Skip to main content

 IPv4

-In IPv4, any network connected device is given a unique identifier usually referred to as IP address.
-IP stands for internet protocol and points to a standard protocol used in networking connectivity.
-IPs consist of 32-bits usually portrayed as 4 octets in dot-decimal notation (xxx.xxx.xxx.xxx).
-Any given IP address can be divided into two halves, the first set of bits being the network portion of the address and the balk half representing the host portion.
+In IPv4, any network connected device is given a unique identifier usually referred to as an IP address.
+IP stands for internet protocol and refers to a standard protocol used in networking connectivity.
+IP addresses consist of 32 bits, usually portrayed as four octets in dot-decimal notation (xxx.xxx.xxx.xxx).
+Any given IP address can be divided into two halves, the first set of bits being the network portion of the address and the remainder representing the host portion.
 This is represented in either CIDR (Classless Inter-Domain Routing) notation or by use of a subnet mask, the former just listing how many bits are used by the latter.
 For example, let’s say you have an IP from Equinix of 55.82.200.45/29.
 You can work backwards to determine the proper subnet mask and the other IP addresses available in that block.
-With 29 bits (/29) dedicated to the network, that means we have 3 host bits giving us a subnet mask of 255.255.255.248 (11111111.11111111.11111111.11111000 in binary).
-And with a bit of binary conversion it’ll tell us that our 8 available IPs are going to be 55.82.200.40-48.
+With 29 bits (/29) dedicated to the network, that means you have 3 host bits, resulting in a subnet mask of 255.255.255.248 (11111111.11111111.11111111.11111000 in binary).
+And with a bit of binary conversion you can tell that the 8 available IPs are going to be 55.82.200.40-48.
 Out of these, the very first (all 0s) host is usually reserved for the “network” address and the very last (all 1s) host being reserved for the network “broadcast” address.
-But that’s probably a bit deeper than this guide needs to go.
+That’s probably a bit deeper than this guide needs to go.

-So if you’re having trouble sending data from 55.82.200.45 to 55.82.200.46, you may need to double check they’re properly connected to the same network, or double check those subnet masks to make sure each computer has a proper picture of its network connections.
-If all of these conditions apply, checking whether a problem with the gateway connectivity exists is the next logical step.
+So if you’re having trouble sending data from 55.82.200.45 to 55.82.200.46, you may need to check that they’re properly connected to the same network, or check their subnet masks to make sure each computer has a proper picture of its network connections.
+If those tests pass, checking for a problem with the gateway connectivity is the next logical step.

 IPv6

-The binary inclined and curious may have done the math at this point to realize that with a 32bit number representing all devices on the internet, we’d only have room for about 4.3 billion internet connected devices, less when you consider the number of reserved IPs for local networks.
+As you might know, with a 32-bit number representing all devices on the internet, we’d only have room for about 4.3 billion internet connected devices, fewer when you consider the number of reserved IPs for local networks.
 And while even 3 billion feels like a big number, it’s certainly not when you consider the world population and the sheer number of internet connected devices we all have and interact with daily.
 Further, with the way IP address blocks can be subdivided and moved around, routing tables can get crowded quickly.
 In fact, most regional authorities have been down to their final block of /8 (~16 million) IP addresses since 2015.

-IPv6 has been introduced to alleviate this with a 128-bit address providing 2128 or 3.4 x 1032 available IP addresses or “probably good enough for the foreseeable future”.
-And instead of a mutable subnet mask, IPv6 uses a set 64-bits for the host and network portions of the address.
+IPv6 has been introduced to alleviate this with 128-bit addresses, providing 2^128 or 3.4 x 10^32 available IP addresses, or “probably good enough for the foreseeable future.”
+And instead of a mutable subnet mask, IPv6 uses a set 64 bits for the host and network portions of the address.
 Envisioned with the original end-to-end nature of the internet in mind, IPv6 is routed a bit differently than IPv4 with different and slightly simpler demands from the router devices themselves and more work done on the end nodes.
 There are further differences between the two protocol versions, but the major difference for the purposes of this guide is notation.

 While IPv4 is written as 4 decimal octets (groups of 8 bits or bytes) separated by dots or periods, IPv6 is written as 8 hexadecimal hextets (16-bit groups or chomps) separated by colons.
 For convenience and clarity, IPv6 also includes some rules about abbreviating: all leading 0s can be dropped in each hextet and consecutive hextets of all 0s can be replaced with two colons (::).
 The latter condition can only be applied once in an address as multiple uses would render the address vague and indeterminate.